hunterclarke/hunterclarke.me/posts/search-and-distract.md

 ---
 title: "Search and Distract"
 excerpt: "There's a process that is always running in the back of my brain.
 It's probably an artifact of the internet.
-But I'm not ruling out the possibility that it's a part of the human experience.Whenever there is a hint of boredom, my brain makes it the primary process.
+But I'm not ruling out the possibility that it's a part of the human experience.
+Whenever there is a hint of boredom, my brain makes it the primary process.
 It's pretty simple.
 I call it Search and Distract"
 publishedDate: "2021-02-07"
 ---